volume-trader/QuantowerKB/connections/connection-to-ctrader/how-to-connect-to-fxpro-via-quantower.md

 ![](../../.gitbook/assets/select-demo-account.png)

-* After that, in the Quantower platform in the connection manager, select cTrader Gateway connection with Demo or Real and press **"Connect"** button.
+* After that, in the VT-Terminal platform in the connection manager, select cTrader Gateway connection with Demo or Real and press **"Connect"** button.
 An authorization form will appear, where you need to specify an email or cTrader ID, as well as a password.
 This is a standard OAUTH authorization where you can see the connection information. **Allow access** and start trading :)

 ![](../../.gitbook/assets/ctrader-connection.gif)

 ![](../../.gitbook/assets/oauth-2019-08-14-18.57.12.png)

-* You can place orders via Quantower or cTrader.
+* You can place orders via VT-Terminal or cTrader.
 Good luck!

 ![](../../.gitbook/assets/chart-on-ctrader-an-quantower.png)